Data Processing Agreement

 1. GENERAL

 Hailey HR will on behalf of the Customer Process Personal Data during the provision of the Services under the Agreement in its capacity as Customer’s data processor.
-For the purpose of ensuring compliance with the Data Protection Rules, the Parties have entered into this DPA which forms an integral part of the Agreement.
+For the purpose of ensuring compliance with the Data Protection Legislation, the Parties have entered into this DPA which forms an integral part of the Agreement.

 2. DEFINITIONS

-"Data Protection Rules” means Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (General Data Protection Regulation, or “GDPR”) as well as supplementary local adaptions.
+"Data Protection Legislation” means Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (General Data Protection Regulation, or “GDPR”) as well as supplementary local adaptions.

 "Data Subject” means the identified or identifiable natural person whom the Personal Data relates to.